amethyst/rustrogueliketutorial/book/src/chapter_3.md

 gs.ecs.insert(new_map());
 ```

 The map is now available from anywhere the ECS can see!
-Now inside your code, you can access the map with the rather unwieldy `let map = self.ecs.get_mut::<Vec<TileType>>();`; it's available to systems in an easier fasion.
+Now inside your code, you can access the map with the rather unwieldy `let map = self.ecs.get_mut::<Vec<TileType>>();`; it's available to systems in an easier fashion.

 ## Draw the map